Abelian surfaces admitting an (l,l)-endomorphism: Example

-This proves that the first two Shimura curves of Lemma \ref{lem:case2} are on $H_8$, as well as all of the polarized products of Lemma's \ref{lem:case3} and~\ref{lem:case4}, and $2$ of the $5$ polarized products of Lemma~\ref{lem:case5}.
-The remaining three polarized products don't lie on the Humbert surface since their endomorphism rings are direct products of rings without~$\sqrt{2}$, hence we list those in~(1).
+This proves that the first two Shimura curves of Lemma~\ref{lem:case2} lie on~$H_8$, as well as all points in $\A_2\setminus\M_2$ under consideration, except those listed in~(1).
+The points listed in (1) do not lie on~$H_8$, as the corresponding endomorphism rings are direct products of rings without~$\sqrt{2}$.

-This leaves only the last three Shimura curves of Lemma~\ref{lem:case2} and the Jacobians in Tables \ref{tableofcurves} and~\ref{table:nonsimple}.
-For these, we could compute the endomorphism rings by looking at their constructions, as we did for the polarized products.
-However, it is much easier to evaluate the equation of $H_8$ (given in~\cite{gruenewalddata}) in their Igusa invariants to decide whether they lie on~$H_8$.
-Of Table~\ref{tableofcurves}, it turns out that all curves are points on the Humbert surface, except the three listed in~(2).
-Of Table~\ref{table:nonsimple}, only two curves are points on the Humbert surface, and the other six are listed in~(3). \end{proof}
+We evaluate a defining equation for~$H_8$, provided by David Gruenewald, in those points in $\M_2$ for which we know proven values of the Igusa invariants.
+This allows us to decide whether the point is on~$H_8$, and (2) lists exactly the cases where the point does not lie on~$H_8$.
+We use the same trick for the Shimura curves of which an open piece lies in~$\M_2$, which proves that the remaining three Shimura curves lie on~$H_8$.

+This leaves only the CM points of Table~\ref{primitivetable}, where the endomorphism ring equals the maximal order of the quartic field~$K$~\cite[Theorem~1.3]{vanwamelen}.
+The unique real quadratic subfield of~$K$ has discriminant~$D$, with~$D$ listed in the table.
+In particular, the point is on~$H_8$ if and only if~$D=8$, that is, if and only if the point is not listed in~(3). \end{proof}